joshcanhelp/josh-to-11/input/symlinked/posts/2009-02-02-free-software-and-websites-that-really-really-really-help-me.md

 ---
-title: "Free software and websites that really, really, really help me"
+title: 'Free software and websites that really, really, really help me'
-excerpt: "The following computer-based implements have become so essential to me that I would pay good money to keep them.
-They happen, however, to be completely free."
+excerpt: 'The following computer-based implements have become so essential to me that I would pay good money to keep them.
+They happen, however, to be completely free.'
-modified: 2016-10-20 16:44:19
+modified: 2016-10-20T16:44:19.000Z
-tags: ["Freelancing"]
-featured_img:
 wpid: 556
+tags:
+  - Freelancing
+featured_img: null
 ---